Bassel-Sadek/MTC/TransitNetworkCheck.md

 ### 2.2 Transit Fare Block File

 The transit fare block file is similar to the transit line block file.
 However, the direct fares, transfer fares and link fares are directly specified in the script and only the station-to-station fare files are specified as a block file (see section Transit Fare Files for more details on transit fare types).
 Whenever a new station-to-station fare file is developed it also needs to be referenced in the transit fare block.
-The script <strong> [[#CheckTransitFareBlock][CheckTransitFareBlock.job]]</strong> checks whether all the station-to-station fare files are specified in the block file.
+The following script checks whether all the station-to-station fare files are specified in the block file.

 #### Script CheckTransitFareBlock.job